pdwerryhouse/aws-terraform-examples/modules/autoscaling_group/README.md

 This example creates a launch template, a security group and an autoscaling group, which will launch an Ubuntu 20.04 Linux EC2 instance.

+It also creates an SNS topic, with a demonstration of a lifecycle hook; a notification is published whenever an EC2 instance is terminated.

 ## Parameters

 | Parameter        | Description                             |